willibrandon/FileSnap/README.md

 This example demonstrates how to use FileSnap to implement a simple backup and restore system, including capturing, comparing, and restoring file system snapshots, with incremental snapshots.

+## Using the Graphical Interface

+A graphical interface has been developed to manage snapshots, view differences, and restore file system states.
+The graphical interface interacts with the existing backend services for snapshot management, comparison, and restoration.

+### Running the Graphical Interface

+To run the graphical interface, follow these steps:

+1. Open the `FileSnap.UI` project in your preferred IDE.
+2. Build the project to restore the necessary dependencies.
+3. Run the project.
+The graphical interface will launch, allowing you to capture, save, load, compare, and restore snapshots through a user-friendly interface.

+### Capturing a Snapshot

+1. Click the "Capture Snapshot" button.
+2. Select the directory you want to capture.
+3. A message will appear indicating that the snapshot was captured successfully.

+### Saving a Snapshot

+1. Enter the path of the snapshot in the "Snapshot Path" textbox.
+2. Click the "Save Snapshot" button.
+3. Choose the location and filename to save the snapshot.
+4. A message will appear indicating that the snapshot was saved successfully.

+### Loading a Snapshot

+1. Click the "Load Snapshot" button.
+2. Select the snapshot file you want to load.
+3. A message will appear indicating that the snapshot was loaded successfully.

+### Comparing Snapshots

+1. Click the "Compare Snapshots" button.
+2. Select the first snapshot file.
+3. Select the second snapshot file.
+4. A message will appear indicating that the snapshots were compared successfully.

+### Restoring a Snapshot

+1. Click the "Restore Snapshot" button.
+2. Select the snapshot file you want to restore.
+3. Select the directory where you want to restore the snapshot.
+4. A message will appear indicating that the snapshot was restored successfully.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.